huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 ---

-## Step 1 â€“ Opening the estate and appointing a personal representative
+## Step 1 — Opening the estate and appointing a personal representative

 The probate process begins when someone files papers to open the estate in Pima County Superior Court.
 In most families, this is done with help from a probate attorney.